tareqomrani/tareqomrani/README.md

 - 🔐 **Cybersecurity principles applied to autonomous systems**
 - 📡 **GNSS-denied navigation, compass variance, and risk modeling**

-This portfolio reflects my broader transition into **AI-enabled autonomous systems** with an emphasis on technical depth, realism, and cybersecurity awareness.
+This portfolio reflects my broader transition into **AI-enabled autonomous systems**, including work on **Autonomous UAV Networks**, with an emphasis on technical depth, realism, and cybersecurity awareness.

 ---